Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 If that goes well (and you’re paying attention), try a cooked egg white, 2 per week for several weeks.
 Try the whole egg 2 or 3 per week if no issues.

-If you’re nauseous, burping, dizzy or in pain, you’ve got your answer.
+If you’re nauseous, burping, dizzy or in pain, eggs are not good for your particular gallbladder – even if it has been removed.
 The occasional egg may be fine but not every week.

-We’re not sure!
 Why is the Gallbladder emptying too slowly?
 Why are stones being formed?
-Is the problem in the Gallbladder or in the ducts?
-Can sensitivity to eggs be one cause of gallbladder problems?
+Is the problem in the Gallbladder or in the bile ducts?
+Can food sensitivity contribute to gallbladder problems?

 Gallbladder problems run in families so ask about your relatives’ history and genetics.

-Bacteria, viruses, lack of healthy Microbiome, food additives, food intolerances like eggs and gluten, hydrogenated oils and poor Liver and Thyroid function all contribute to Biliary “Sludge”.
+Bacteria, viruses, lack of healthy Microbiome, food additives, food intolerances, certain medications, hydrogenated oils and poor Liver and Thyroid function all contribute to Biliary “Sludge”.

 Supplements if You Have No Gallbladder